adamralph/adamralph.github.com/_posts/2012-07-09-breaking-changes-in-xbehave-net-0-11-0.md

 	        bar = new SomeDisposable(),
 	    })

 Upon execution of a step defined using either of these overloads, the returned `IDisposable` objects are registered for disposal.
-The disposals are executed in a seperate test command which is guaranteed to execute at the end of the scenario, even if exceptions are thrown during execution of the scenario.
+The disposals are executed in a separate test command which is guaranteed to execute at the end of the scenario, even if exceptions are thrown during execution of the scenario.
 The intention was to achieve a similar effect as a `using` block.
 (I'll come to overload 4 shortly.)

 ##The API Design Fail